Leaves of Absence - UTDBP3054

 Care of Family Who Do Not Reside in the Same Household: An employee's sick leave used to care for family who do not reside in the same household is strictly limited to the time necessary to provide care to the employee's spouse, child or parent who needs such care as a direct result of a documented medical condition.

-Parent-Teacher Conferences: An employee may use up to eight (8) hours of sick leave each calendar year to attend parent-teacher conferences for the employee's children who are in pre- kindergarten through the twelfth grade.
+Educational Activities: An employee may use up to eight (8) hours of sick leave each calendar year to attend parent-teacher conferences for the employee's children who are in pre-kindergarten through the twelfth grade.
+The employee must give reasonable notice of his or her intention to use this leave.
+Educational activities are school-sponsored activities, including parent-teacher conferences, tutoring, volunteer programs, field trips, classroom programs, school committee meetings, academic competitions, and athletic, music, or theater programs.

 Use and Exhaustion: Sick leave cannot be used before it accrues.
 If an employee exhausts all sick leave, any further absence caused by sickness, injury or confinement due to pregnancy must be charged to other accrued paid leave.
 If all other accrued leave is exhausted, the employee will be placed on leave without pay.
 If the sickness, injury, or confinement due to pregnancy is catastrophic, the employee may apply for hours from the sick leave pool.
 (See Sick Leave Pool Policy.)